 - For the 2016-17 academic year, 95% of UTA's College of Education initial certification students passed the Texas state licensure examination.

 - For the 2015-16 academic years, 100% of UTA's College of Education graduates who sought jobs were successful (per Performance Analysis for Colleges of Education survey data).

 - UTA's Master of Education in Literacy Studies, Master of Educational Leadership and Policy Studies with Principal certification, Superintendent certification, Secondary Science certification, and Middle Level certification areas are Nationally Recognized programs by the Council for the Accreditation of Educator Preparation.

-- The Arlington school district and The University of Texas at Arlington are partnering to create an innovative Teacher Academy to encourage aspiring young educators to pursue careers in teaching and provide them a clear path to success.
+- The Arlington and Grand Prairie school districts and The University of Texas at Arlington have partnered to create innovative Teacher Academies to encourage aspiring young educators to pursue careers in teaching and provide them a clear path to success.